-By using our site you agree that we can place cookies on your device as explained below.
-If you want to remove existing cookies from your device you can do this using your browser options.
-If you want to block future cookies being placed on your device you can change your browser settings to do this.
-For more information on managing cookies see www.allaboutcookies.org/manage-cookies/.
-Currently, "Do Not Track" initiatives are not recognized by our site.
+You can adjust your cookie settings through our cookie consent manager.
+If you want to remove existing cookies from your device, you can do this using your browser options.
+If you want to block future cookies being placed on your device you can use our cookie consent manager.

 What types of cookies are there and which ones does the site use?

-The cookies used on Accenture sites have been categorized on the basis of the categories found in the ICC UK Cookie guide issued in 2012 located at https://www.cookielaw.org/media/1096/icc_uk_cookiesguide_revnov.pdf.
+The cookies used on Accenture sites have been categorized as per the table below.
 However, it is important to note that not all cookies may be used in all jurisdictions or websites.
-A list of all the cookies used on this site by category is set out below.
-Within these four categories below, cookies are classified as either session or persistent cookies.
+A list of the categories of cookies used on this website is set out below.

 These cookies are essential in order to enable you to move around the site and use its features, such as accessing secure areas of the site.
 Without these cookies, services you have asked for cannot be provided.